julelang/manual/src/comptime/comptime-iterations.md

 }
 ```

-In the example above, iteration will iterate each constant expression sequentally, from index 0 to index len-1.
+In the example above, iteration will iterate each constant expression sequentially, from index 0 to index len-1.
 So output will be:

     hello
     comptime